assen-totin/cdn/README.md

 ## SQL

-Set the SQL query to run in the configuration option `cnd_sql_query`.
+Set the SQL queries to run in the configuration option `cnd_sql_select` (used to authorise a get or delete request) and `cdn_sql_delete` (used to delete metadata when deleting a file).
 It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

 The SQL query should return a single row with column names matching the keys in the JSON response above.